Ordinary Portland Cement (OPC)

 - Portland Cement is a fine powder that when mixed with water becomes the binding material that holds aggregates together in concrete.

 - This cement is composed of white-grey limestone found on the island of Portland, Dorset

 - Portland Cement is caustic in nature, so it can cause chemical burns.

 Uses of Ordinary Portland Cement (OPC)

-- OPC is generally used for the reinforced concrete buildings, bridges, pavements, and where soil condition are normal
+- OPC is generally used for the reinforced concrete buildings, bridges, pavements, and where soil conditions are normal.

-- This type of cement is used for general construction purposes where special properties are not required.
+- Ordinary Portland Cement is used for general construction purposes where special properties are not required.

 - This cement has great resistance to cracking and shrinkage but less resistance to chemical attacks.